FlutterQueen/nations_assets/README.md

 | English  | 👍  |
 | Spanish  | 👍  |

-# Other Languages ?
+# Other Languages support ?

 if you cant find the language you need, feel to contribute to the project .

 # Contributing

 - add or update what you need
-- use the command `dart bin/validate.dart` to make sure all assets are valid
+- use the command `flutter test` to make sure all assets are valid
 - open a `PR`